Suggested Education for Future AGI Researchers

 Who Needs Emotions?: The Brain Meets the Robot, Jean-Marc Fellous, Michael A. Arbib

-[Motivation Management in AGI Systems, The Emotional Mechanisms in NARS, Pei Wang]
+[Motivation Management in AGI Systems, The Emotional Mechanisms in NARS, Pei Wang et al.]

 Cognitive Linguistics: Basic Readings, Dirk Geeraerts